kflorence/flurid/readme.md

 ## Compatibility and Requirements
 Flurid and jQuery.flurid have been tested and verified to work on:

   *  Internet Explorer (Windows) - Versions 6.0+
   *  Mozilla Firefox (Windows/Linux) - Versions 1.0+

 Additionally, the jQuery.flurid plugin requires a JavaScript enabled web browser and the jQuery Library (Versions 1.2.3+).

 ## Known Bugs and Caveats

+__*__  Can be fixed by using the jQuery.flurid plugin.

   *  A column should be at least as wide as the largest non-breaking item inside of it or else the column will stretch.
   *  The class "last" must be applied to the last column in a row in order for Flurid to work correctly in _Internet Explorer_ versions 7 and below__*__, however, it **should not** be applied to columns inside of a push block.
 If there is only one column in a row, the "last" class may also be omitted.
   *  In general, it is best to wrap _push or pull_ classes around a column so that the width is assigned to the child of the pushed/pulled element.
      Internet Explorer seems to like this better.
   *  The immediate child element inside of an **append or prepend** block should trigger the _hasLayout_ property in Internet Explorer.
   *  Nesting columns several levels deep can be complicated as it's up to you to keep track of the inherited width of parent elements.
   *  The background color/image of a column does not stretch to the bottom of the row, it only stretches as far as the content in that column __*__.

-__*__ - Can be fixed by using the jQuery.flurid plugin.

 ## Contact